Geometry Utilities (mathutils.geometry)

 line_a (

-clip (bool) – When False, don’t restrict the intersection to the area of the sphere.
+clip (bool) – When False, don’t restrict the intersection to the line segment.

-The intersection points as a pair of vectors or None when there is no intersection
+The intersection points as a pair of vectors (each is None when not found).

 tuple[